WSU’s Anthony Gordon ‘privileged and humbled’ to wear Tyler Hilinski’s No. 3 at Senior Bowl

 Gordon added: “The Hilinskis are an unbelievable family that has a special place in my heart.
 I thank them for allowing me to carry on Tyler’s legacy and wear his No. 3, as he was the quarterback that would have represented Washington State at the 2020 Senior Bowl.”

-Gordon, Falk and Hilinski spent two years working together and learning from one another while playing for Mike Leach.
-Prior to the 2019 season, just before Gordon won the starting job at WSU, his father told The Spokesman-Review Hilinski was at least as instrumental to his son’s development as Falk and Gardner Minshew.
+Gordon, Falk and Hilinski spent two years working together and learning from one another while playing for coach Mike Leach.
+Before the 2019 season, shortly before Gordon won the starting job at WSU, his father told The Spokesman-Review Hilinski was at least as instrumental to his son’s development as Falk and Gardner Minshew.

-“Really I think the guy who have helped him a lot when he first got there was Tyler,” Ryan Gordon said.
-“He just said he would really help him break down film and kind of learn the offense and hey, this is what’s going on and things like that.”
+“Really, I think the guy who helped him a lot when he first got there was Tyler,” Ryan Gordon said.
+“He just said he would really help him break down film and kind of learn the offense and, ‘hey, this is what’s going on’ and things like that.”

-Gordon accepted his invitation to the Senior Bowl after leading the country in passing yards per game at 429.2 and throwing 48 touchdowns – second behind national champion and Heisman Trophy-winning LSU QB Joe Burrow.
-He set the Pac-12 single-season record for passing yards, becoming one of just 15 players in the history of college football to surpass 5,000.
+Gordon accepted his invitation to the Senior Bowl after leading the country in passing yards per game at 429.2 and throwing for 48 touchdowns – second behind national champion and Heisman Trophy-winning QB Joe Burrow of Louisiana State.
+Gordon set the Pac-12 record for passing yards in a season, becoming one of 15 players in the history of college football to surpass 5,000.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.